cloudfoundry-attic/bosh-notes/config-server.md

 ---

 - DELETE endpoint should delete a configuration value from the datastore

+- DELETE endpoint should allow to specify versions to be retained

+- `bosh deploy` should use the latest version of the configuration so that all my deployments converge on the newest configuration values
+   - if I re-deploy everything after a configuration change only the latest versions of configuration values will be used

 ## TBD

 - should links point to specific version of the config value?